dcunited001/dcunited001.github.io/_posts/2016-05-24-im-not-religious-im-spiritual-God-is-NOT-dead.md

 In this series, I hope to convince you that religion is more relevant than ever in the 21st century.
 It is precisely because of science's ever-shifting basis from which we extrapolate other ideas, including policy decisions.
+Because of this unsteady foundation, among other exigences, I would proclaim "God is NOT dead!"

-It is just as vulnerable to manipulation as any human institution, perhaps moreso because it doesn't have a permanent foundation.
+Science is just as vulnerable to manipulation as any human institution, perhaps moreso because it doesn't have a permanent foundation.
 Science is amazing for explaining the material world, but that's just about it.
 It easily *describes* human and social behavior, but provides no mechanism for accumulating transgenerational knowledge